Free Consultation!

 - Which suppliers offer export tariffs?

-It's very exciting to have had your solar panels installed, but how can you make money from any excess electricity that you produce and sell back to the National grid?
+It's very exciting to have your solar panels installed, but you might be wondering how you can make money from any excess electricity you produce and sell back to the National Grid.
+This is where the Smart Export Guarantee (SEG) comes into play.

 What is the Smart Export Guarantee (SEG)?

-The Smart Export Guarantee (SEG) is a government-supported program designed to incentivise renewable energy adoption by enabling homeowners and businesses to sell surplus energy generated by their solar panels back to the grid.
-Under the SEG scheme, participants are compensated for the electricity they export to the grid, providing a financial incentive for investing in renewable energy systems like solar panels.
+The Smart Export Guarantee (SEG) is a government-backed initiative aimed at encouraging the adoption of renewable energy by allowing homeowners and businesses to sell surplus electricity generated by their solar panels back to the National Grid.
+Under the SEG scheme, participants receive payments for the excess energy they export, providing a financial incentive to invest in solar panels and other renewable energy systems.

 Who can apply to the SEG?